 Why are such products marketed as “flushable”, though?
 According to experts, the term “flushable”, from the point of view of manufacturers, refers to something that would fit down a toilet’s plumbing, without necessarily having the ability to break down when flushed.
 Flushable wipes are meant to drain safely through your home’s plumbing without clogging it; however, they can still pose a problem with older plumbing.
 For example, aged cast-iron pipes are more likely to snag wipes on their rough edges, which can lead to clogging.

-Utilities experts say that only three things should be flushed down the toilet: human waste, toilet paper, and water.
+Utility experts say that only three things should be flushed down the toilet: human waste, toilet paper, and water.
 Until all wipes labeled as “flushable” are proven to break down once flushed, they belong in a trash can.
-If you hear of this warning a little too late and is now experiencing clogging in your plumbing system, call a skilled Saskatoon drain cleaning specialist right away.
-Clogged drains and pipes should be addressed as soon as possible, as they can cause not only major inconveniences, but sanitation and health concerns as well.
+If you hear of this warning a little too late and are now experiencing clogging in your plumbing system, call a skilled Saskatoon drain cleaning specialist right away.
+Clogged drains and pipes should be addressed as soon as possible, as they can cause not only major inconveniences but sanitation and health concerns as well.